mrpapawheelie/goose-agentic-token-framework/getting-started/1-token-creation.md

 2. Run a **deep research query** for your token (**$1–2 USDC**)
 3. Copy the output markdown
 4. Paste it into your GitHub repo under:
+5. See [research/README.md](../research/README.md) for detailed instructions and a sample query.

 # Creating the Perfect Token